 You have no items in your shopping cart.

 Amalaki Ekadashi is a holy day for the Hindus, celebrated by almost all communities of the concerned religion.
-It is the festival, which is celebrated on the 11th day or the Ekadashi of the month of Phalgun.
+It is the festival, which is celebrated on the 11th day or the Ekadashi of the waxing phase of the Hindu month of Phalgun.
 This festival concerns the significance of Lord Vishnu, Goddesses Laxmi and Radha.
 It is believed that this is the day when they decided to reside near the Amalaki or the amla tree.

 About Lord Vishnu